 So here is a very valuable piece of information for you: never take all of your survival information from one source only (not even us).
 One of the best ways to prepare for when SHTF is by trusting your own instincts.

-The reason we educate ourselves and prepare today, is so that we can be prepared for whatever tomorrow brings.
+The reason we educate ourselves and prepare today is so that we can be prepared for whatever tomorrow brings.
 Taking the time to find out if you can make fire with a lemon is a good start to that.
-But what if you don’t have lemon?
+But what if you don’t have a lemon?

 In fact, what if you don’t have ANY of that stuff?
 You’d need to know other methods of fire-starting, right?